Blogs/MVP Development

 What Is a Minimum Marketable Product (MMP)?

-Once your MVP proves there's a real market need, it's time to evolve it into an MMP, a Minimum Marketable Product.
+At this stage, the product includes essential systems such as onboarding, analytics, support tools, and billing to support real users at scale.
 The MMP is the first commercial-ready version of your product, built to engage a broader audience, drive revenue, and support a brand presence.

 Key Traits of an MMP: